 - Never operate without screen S in Slot 1.
-Without sufficient static pressure the blower motor may overload, and airflow will be too turbulent for effective winnowing. - Do not use high blower speed with screens M or R1 in place.
-With the airflow restricted, high speed will increase noise and power consumption with no winnowing improvement. - Do not use an R2 screen (included with the 3⁄4 HP model) in a 1 HP Winnow Wizard.
-Excessive static pressure results in unsteady blower performance and may damage blower motor. - Insert screens so that the labels appear as shown below.
+Without sufficient static pressure the blower motor may overload, and airflow will be too turbulent for effective winnowing. - Do not use high blower speed with screens M, R1, or R2 in place.
+With the airflow restricted, high speed will increase noise and power consumption with no winnowing improvement. - Insert screens so that the labels appear as shown below.
 Due to minor imperfections in the perforation process, orientation can affect airflow evenness left-to-right and top-to-bottom.
 Each machine is tested and screen orientation optimized for best performance.